-Dr. Ron A. Rhoades, CFP, assistant professor in the Business Department of Alfred State College, and curriculum coordinator of its financial planning program, recently presented at the Certified Financial Planner Board of Standards, Inc.'s registered programs conference in Washington, DC, in August.
+Dr. Ron A. Rhoades, CFP, assistant professor in the financial planning program, recently presented at the Certified Financial Planner Board of Standards, Inc.'s registered programs conference in Washington, DC, in August.

 In his presentation, Rhoades addressed how faculty and students can better integrate with financial planner organizations and practitioners.
 Rhoades covered connecting with practitioners through online discussion forums, attending conferences, and inviting practitioners to participate in lectures to students.

 Rhoades, who began his duties at Alfred State this semester, has sailed across the Atlantic and back on a tall ship, performed in road shows in Europe and America as a Disney character, rowed on a crew team, marched in the Macy’s Thanksgiving Day Parade, marched in competition as a member of a state-champion rifle drill team, escorted numerous celebrities around Central Florida, performed as a “Tin Man” at a mountaintop theme park called “The Land of Oz,” and served as a stage manager and talent scheduling coordinator for entertainment productions at Walt Disney World.